MCQ on Hydrogen Class 11

 Option b – 2240 mL

-(C) Cation exchangers have groups like -SO3H attached to an organic molecule.
+(C) Cation exchangers contain groups like –SO₃H

-We covered all the MCQ on hydrogen class 11 above in this post for free so that you can practice well for the exam.
+We covered all the mcq on hydrogen Class 11 above in this post for free so that you can practice well for the exam.

-Check out the latest MCQ content by visiting our mcqtube website homepage.
+Check out the latest mcq content by visiting our mcqtube website homepage.

 Also, check out: